isomerpages/moe-khengchengsch/_departments/Character & Citizenship (CCE)/Sexuality Education.md

 (c)	Make responsible decisions for yourself, your family and society; and<br>
 (d)	Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click <a style="box-sizing: border-box; background-color: transparent; cursor: pointer; transition: all 0.25s ease-in-out 0s; color: rgb(128, 56, 61);" rel="noopener noreferrer" target="_blank" href="https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education"><b>HERE</b></a> for more information on MOE Sexuality Education.<br>
+You may click <a href="https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education" target="_blank" rel="noopener noreferrer" style="box-sizing: border-box; background-color: transparent; cursor: pointer; transition: all 0.25s ease-in-out 0s; color: rgb(128, 56, 61);"><b>HERE</b></a> for more information on MOE Sexuality Education.<br>

 <span style="font-size:20.0pt;font-family:Arial;color:black"><b>Overview of KHENG CHENG SCHOOL'S Sexuality Education Programme for 2023</b>

 </span></li><li>Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click <a style="box-sizing: border-box; background-color: transparent; cursor: pointer; transition: all 0.25s ease-in-out 0s; color: rgb(128, 56, 61);" rel="noopener noreferrer" target="_blank" href="https://go.gov.sg/moe-sexuality-education-scope"><b>HERE</b></a> for more information on the scope of Sexuality Education in the school curriculum.
+You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" target="_blank" rel="noopener noreferrer" style="box-sizing: border-box; background-color: transparent; cursor: pointer; transition: all 0.25s ease-in-out 0s; color: rgb(128, 56, 61);"><b>HERE</b></a> for more information on the scope of Sexuality Education in the school curriculum.
  </li><li>The subjects that incorporate topics on sexuality include:<br>
 a.
 Science<br>
 b.
 Character and Citizenship Education (CCE)